madlib-lang/madlib/README.md

 (1 + 1 :: Number) // here the annotation says that 1 + 1 is a Number
 (1 :: Number) + 1 // here the annotation says that the first 1 is a Number, and tells the type checker to infer the type of the second value
 ("Madlib" :: String)
-("Madlib" :: Boolean) // Type error, "Madlib should be a Boolean"
+("Madlib" :: Boolean) // Type error, "Madlib" should be a Boolean
 ```

 ### Algebraic Data Types